isabella232/js-node-callbacks/readme.md

 In order to test this out, deploy it your server that Sinch can access and make a test request to make sure you still get the correct SVAML response.
 Then dial in!

 ##More resources:

+I hope you enjoyed this tutorial and if you have any questions, please add a comment or contact us via our [support page](https://www.sinch.com/support/).

+If you want to continue building a conference calling app, take a look at the other resources we have:

 * [Sinch REST Documentation](https://www.sinch.com/docs/voice/rest/)
 * [Building a Conference Calling System in .NET](https://www.sinch.com/tutorials/building-a-conferencing-system/)